When it comes to winning auctions on eBay, there are few practices as controversial—or effective—as sniping.

 Sniping is generally pretty straightforward, but there are a few important things to keep in mind.

 Be careful about over-bidding.
 When you get started with sniping, it can be easy to put a ton of items on your list.
-And if they end close together, you might end up with a lot more of them than you expect.
+And if they end close together, you might end up winning more of them than you expect.

 Remember that sniping isn’t always going to work.
-If an item has a huge number of bidders or a single very committed bidder, you’re likely to get outbid by eBay’s proxy system.
+If an item has a huge number of bidders or a single very committed bidder, you’re likely to get outbid by eBay’s automatic bidding system.
 Sniping is best used on smaller items that aren’t seeing a huge amount of competition.
-Remember that sniping isn’t a guarantee of anything — it might save you a few bucks here and there, but it’s not likely to get you a $1,000 item for 10 bucks.
+Remember that sniping isn’t a guarantee of anything—it might save you a few bucks here and there, but it’s not likely to get you a $1,000 item for $10.

 As long as your expectations are reasonable, sniping can be a great strategy for winning eBay auctions.
 Just know the limitations, don’t go crazy, and you’ll be fine.

-eBay isn’t always the cheapest option, but sniping can help you save some cash.
-It’s not going to win you every auction, and it could actually end up losing you a few.
-But it remains a viable strategy in many circumstances.
+eBay isn’t always the cheapest shopping site, but using an eBay sniper can help you save some cash.
+It’s not going to win every auction, and it could actually end up losing you a few, but it remains a viable strategy in many circumstances.